secretstartups/handbook/sites/handbook/source/handbook/marketing/lifecycle-marketing/index.html.md

 **Luis Diego D'Ambrosio** _Senior Lifecycle Marketing Manager_

-- **Intelligent Nurture - Enterprise & PubSec**: DRI for organization of new content additions to the intelligent nurture, build of new streams within the nurture architecture in collaboration with marketing operations
+- **Intelligent Nurture**: DRI for organization of new content additions to the intelligent nurture, build of new streams within the nurture architecture in collaboration with marketing operations
 - **Communication of Nurture Updates**: regularly update the larger marketing team about updates to the Intelligent Nurture
 - **Email point of contact/support**: Reviewing and optimizing EMEA & APAC events (fmm & corp) and campaigns sends to ensure best practices and compliance with the GitLab brand
 - **GitLab 16**: Creating the promotional and follow-up email plans for the GitLab 16 launch event